florianholzapfel/express-restify-mongoose/index.md

 ### Limit

-Only overrides <code>options.limit</code> if the queried limit is lower.
+Only overrides `options.limit` if the queried limit is lower

 {% highlight apache %}
 GET /Customers?limit=10